 “We qualified for the California film tax credit.
 That made it a very simple decision [to shoot in California].
 It is probably the best thought out and best organised credit in the world.
 They’ve really done their homework to make sure it’s fair and that it does what it’s intended to do.
 The problem is it’s capped.
 It almost feels like a lottery.”

 “If we qualified for the tax credit, there’d be no reason not to shoot in California.”
 Without qualifying, “it depends on the production.
 There are certain shows that would be difficult to do anywhere else.”

 Need to know

-- DO remember that Los Angeles is a company town.
+- DO remember Los Angeles is a company town.
 If you are shooting there take the opportunity to play the field of talent agencies, studios and production companies and schmooze at industry hangouts such as The Ivy, The Polo Lounge and Ammo and industry events including the annual round of award ceremonies (January and February), the Los Angeles Screenings (May) and AFI Fest and the American Film Market (November).

-- DON’T overlook locations outside the big cities; along the state’s 800-mile Pacific coastline, for example, and in natural beauty spots such as Yosemite, Death Valley and the Mojave Desert.
+- DON’T overlook locations outside the big cities — along the state’s 800-mile Pacific coastline are picturesque small towns and natural beauty spots such as Yosemite, Death Valley and Mojave Desert.

 - DON’T get caught out by pilot season, the period from February to April when pilots for the following autumn’s new TV series are shot.
 The intense period of production activity stretches even the extensive resources of southern California, making it difficult for other kinds of projects to find available studio space and on- and off-screen talent.